what is an Alberta legal change of name?

 what do you require to get a Legal Change of Name?

-Please download and fill out the above form (right-click the button to save on your desktop and open with Adobe Reader), then come in to Richmond Road Registry.
+Please download and fill out the above form and guide (right-click the buttons to save on your desktop and open with Adobe Reader), then come in to Richmond Road Registry.

 - The applicant must be 18 years of age or older.

 - Change of Names can only be done in Alberta for residents of Alberta.

 - Depending on the circumstances, presentation of identification, fingerprints, court orders, dispensations, statutory declarations, proof of marital status, custody orders may be required.
 Contact us for more information.